SaraStoof/PCS/README.md

 The default for this is 30.
 * ``RH`` is the relative humidity, which also influences the growth and decay of particles. \
 The default for this is 97.
+Then follow the terminal instructions by choosing the grid dimensions and spawn point coordinates.
+The default is respectively 100x100x100 and (50, 50, 100).

 # Output
 Running ``dla_3d.py`` gives some data and a few plots as output.